Do We Have Guardian Angels?

 Guardian angels are often noted in films, books, and popular culture.
 What does the Bible teach on this issue?
 While the Bible never mentions the phrase “guardian angels,” Scripture offers seven important principles on this matter.

-First, God sends angels to serve those who will inherit salvation.
+First, God sends angles to serve those who will inherit salvation.
 Hebrews 1:14 says, “Are not all angels ministering spirits sent to serve those who will inherit salvation?”
 (NIV).
 Notice that the service of angles is limited to “those who will inherit salvation.”
 The Bible does not present angels serving all of humanity, only believers.

 Second, this service includes guarding believers.
 Psalm 91:11 states, “For he will command his angels concerning you to guard you in all your ways” (NIV).
 Throughout the Bible, God sends angels to guard His people.
 We see Him send angels to guard the Israelites on their way to the promised land (Exodus 23:20), Daniel in the lions’ den (Daniel 6:22), and Peter from Herod’s murderous plans (Acts 12:11).